US and Venezuela agree to release of 10 Americans – and convict ‘Fat Leonard’ – in exchange for release of Maduro ally - KESQ

 National security adviser Jake Sullivan and his top deputy, Jon Finer, were involved in months of negotiations starting in May 2023 with the Venezuelan government, leading to what officials cast as “a very positive outcome.”

 Biden was regularly consulted on the discussions and was kept “apprised of every step of this process since the direct negotiations with representatives from Venezuela started.”
-Special Presidential Envoy for Hostage Affairs Roger Carstens has made multiple trips to Venezuela to meet with the American detainees.
+Carstens has made multiple trips to Venezuela to meet with the American detainees.
 The US secured the release of nine other Americans who had been detained in Venezuela in two prisoner swaps last year.

 The administration also praised the role of Qatar, which recently mediated a temporary ceasefire in the Israel-Hamas war, in mediating the deal with Venezuela.